pierrehub2b/actiontestscript/README.md

 Only following browsers are available for the moment with ATS : *Chrome, Edge, Firefox and Opera*.

-With ATS, tests designers are only focused on the functional actions to do and don't have to worried about technical considerations.
+With ATS, tests designers are only focused on the functional actions to do and don't have to worry about technical considerations.

 ## Getting Started